-Matt Miller enters his first season as an assistant coach with the men's basketball program for the 2018-19 season.
+Matt Miller is in his second season as an assistant coach with the men's basketball program.

 Miller holds over 14 years of combined coaching experience between the NCAA and high school levels.
 He comes to the Mount after spending the last four seasons as the head coach at St. Maria Goretti High School in Hagerstown, where he led the team to a 100-42 record during his tenure while posting the two-highest win totals in a single season for the school since 1999.
 In 2016-17, Miller guided the squad to a BCL Regular Season Title and the school's first playoff win since 2001.
 The following year, Miller led his squad to the No. 7 ranking in the Northeast in the USA Today Poll.
 Following the season, Miller was named the Baltimore Catholic League, Washington County (Md.), DMV Elite Maryland, and Inside Sports Coach of the Year.